Things to do in Leticia Amazon Colombia

 Step into vibrant Leticia, Colombia’s main gateway to the lush and teeming Amazon rainforest.
 As one of the most biodiverse regions on Earth, the “lung of the planet” offers unparalleled outdoor adventures and rare wildlife encounters.
 Spot pink river dolphins, giant otters, colorful birds, and the impressive footprints of the elusive jaguar.

 Get ready to immerse yourself in your Amazon adventure!
-Here are 15 unique things to do in Leticia and the surrounding rainforest.
+Here are 17 unique things to do in Leticia, Puerto Nariño and the Amazon rainforest.

 Amazon River near Leticia Colombia